Guide to New Zealand Budgeting Practices

 Operating allowance

-The operating allowance is the pool of net new operating funding available at each Budget for new policy initiatives or cost increases in existing policy.
+The operating allowance is the pool of net new operating funding available at each Budget for new policy initiatives or cost increases in existing policies.
 The operating allowance can be allocated either to expenditure or revenue policy changes.
 Because most of the operating allowance is usually allocated to expenditure, it is often referred to as an allowance for new spending.
+However, Budget allowances are net concepts, where additional expenditure can be offset by savings, reprioritisation or additional revenue.

-The allowance is set in advance of Budget in accordance with the Government's fiscal strategy, and is usually presented as an annual average amount of net new operating funding available across the four-year forecast period.
-The graph below shows the average per annum operating allowances from Budget 2003 to Budget 2026.[3]
+The allowance is often set in advance of Budget in accordance with the Government's fiscal strategy, and it is usually presented as an annual average amount of net new operating funding available across the current financial year (2025/26) and next four financial years (2026/27-2029/30).

 The operating allowance forms a self-imposed cap on expenditure growth (less any revenue changes).
 Because most government expenditure does not automatically adjust for inflation, it is generally expected that changes to expenses and new revenue policies are funded from the operating allowance.